-Helping your child develop good strength in their hands and fingers is a good way of ensuring they are ready for starting school, as they give them more confidence and independence to carry out a whole range of everyday tasks.
+Helping your child develop good strength in their hands and fingers is a good way of ensuring they are ready for starting school, giving them more confidence and independence.

 Have a go at some of these suggestions for fun and easy activities you can do at home to improve your child’s fine motor skills.
-Not only will this make it easier for them to control a pencil to start writing and drawing, but it will also help them to use cutlery to feed themselves.
+This will this make it easier for them to control a pencil to start writing and drawing and also help them to use cutlery to feed themselves.

 Fifteen fun ways to strengthen little fingers

 - Holding onto ropes and swings at the playground

 - Spraying with trigger type spray bottles or water guns